Beijing – Xian – Shanghai

 - No annoying forced shopping of any kind.

 - Unlimited supply of bottled water during group activities.

-- Peking roast duck at a top rated restaurant.
+- Peking roast duck dinner at a popular restaurant.

 - Great Wall visit at Mutianyu with cable car.